 The patient and control groups were similar in terms of age, gender distribution, height, weight, and presence of systemic disease (p>0.05).
-There were two participants diagnosed with arrhythmias, six with diabetes mellitus (DM), eight with hypertension (HT), one with asthma, two with heart valve disease, and two with ulcerative colitis in the patient group; one with arrhythmia, two with asthma, five with DM, six with HT, two with hyperlipidemia, and two with hypothyroidism in the control group.

-In the patient group, three patients received treatment with acupuncture, 22 exercises, five massages, 11 physical therapy applications, two balneotherapy, two cupping therapies, and one local injection treatment within the scope of non-pharmacological treatments; nine duloxetine, seven pregabalin, and six non-steroidal anti-inflammatory drugs within the scope of pharmacological treatments.
+There were two participants diagnosed with arrhythmias, six diabetes mellitus (DM), eight hypertension (HT), one asthma, two heart valve disease, and two ulcerative colitis in the patient group; one arrhythmia, two asthma, five DM, six HT, two hyperlipidemia, and two hypothyroidism in the control group.
+In the patient group, there were three patients received treatment with acupuncture, 22 exercises, five massages, 11 physical therapy applications, two balneotherapy, two cupping therapies, one local injection treatment within the scope of nonpharmacological treatments; nine duloxetine, seven pregabalin, six non-steroidal anti-inflammatory drugs within the scope of pharmacological treatments.